nerdyrodent/AVeryComfyNerd/README.md

 # Overview
-A variety of ComfyUI related stuff.
+A variety of ComfyUI related workflows and other stuff.
 You'll need different models and custom nodes for each different workflow.
-This page has multiple headings - scroll down to see more!
+As this page has multiple headings you'll need to scroll down to see more.

 # Resources
 You'll need models and other resources for ComfyUI.
 Check the table below for links to everything from ControlNet models to Upscalers